Non-relativistic quantum particles interacting with pseudoharmonic-type potential under flux field in a topological defect geometry: Eigenvalue solution with pseudoharmonic-type potential under flux field in a topological defect background

-In this section, we study the non-relativistic particles confined by the AB-flux field in a topological defect geometry with screw dislocation in the presence of an anharmonic oscillator potential and analyze the effects of the topological defect.
+In this part, we investigate the dynamics of non-relativistic quantum particles governed by the Schrödinger wave equation, while subjected to confinement imposed by the Aharonov-Bohm flux field within a topological defect geometry.
+This geometry is characterized by the distortion of a vertical line into a vertical spiral.
+Additionally, the system incorporates a pseudoharmonic-type or anharmonic oscillator potential.
+We obtain the eigenvalue solutions analytically and then analyze the influence exerted by the topological defect, the flux field, and the interacting pseudoharmonic-type potential.